31. In Love With Spring: My Novel Online

 When she couldn’t stand the sound of her empty prattle for one more second, she sat next to him and asked about his summer production of Annie, all the while trying to decide if she should go back with him or, when he tried to seduce her, laugh in his face and tell him she wasn’t going to spend another year jumping through hoops for him.

 But his response was to lean over and kiss her.
-“I missed you,” she said.
-And that, as they say, was that.
+“I missed you,” she heard herself say.
+And that, as they say, was pretty much that.

 “You know I hate that word.”
 Charles’ grimace was distinctly affectionate.
 Jules wondered how often they’d seen each other over the summer.
 Probably every weekend.
 Probably every single weekend.
 They’d probably taken long walks, gone to museums, talked about their future…

 “Jules,” said Nathaniel, “they’ve been going at this for half an hour.
 Help me mediate.”